xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 #### Autocorrelation

-To assess how much an observation correlates with past observations it is useful to do an autocorrelation plot as shown bellow:
+To assess how much an observation correlates with past observations it is useful to do an autocorrelation plot as shown below:

 <details>
 <summary>Click to see code.</summary>